IESCO Notifies Power Shutdown Programme - UrduPoint

 IESCO Notifies Power Shutdown Programme

-According to IESCO Spokesman, the power supply of different feeders and grid stations would remain suspended for the period from 07:00 AM to 10:00 AM, Rawalpindi City Circle, Pind Hoon, Raja Sultan Feeders, Rawalpindi Cantt Circle, NPF-1, River Garden-II Feeders and surrounding areas.
+According to IESCO Spokesman, the power supply of different feeders and grid stations would remain suspended for the period from 07:00 AM to 10:00 AM, Rawalpindi City Circle, Range Road, T&T, 6th Road, PTCL Feeders, Rawalpindi Cantt Circle, Car Chowk Feeder and surrounding areas.

 Recent Stories